reframejs/reframe/docs/intro.template.md

 and that a web framework always comes with a lost in flexibility.
 We believe it doesn't have to be that way.

-Reframe is designed from the ground up to be flexible, based on three pillars:
+Reframe is designed from the ground up to be entirely flexible, based on three pillars:

 1. **Eject** -